SwissTPH/pyfhirsdc/README.md

   - outputPath
   - scope
   - encoding
+  - default_resource_path : path where the default ressource are located
 - fhir
   - version : FHIR version
   - canonicalBase :  base url for the definiton
   - guideBase : base url for the IG
   - [RessourceName] : Fhir resource configuration
     - outputPath : where the resource output need to be saved
-    - default : Default FHIR resource content in json format